A Straightforward Guide for Modern Merchants

 For retail hiring teams, there are two main things to keep in mind:

-- Turnover: High employee turnover is expected in retail, so it’s important to keep your pipeline full at all times (more on this in a minute).
+- Turnover: High employee turnover is expected in retail jobs, so it’s important to keep your pipeline full at all times.
 Your past turnover rates will give you an idea of how many new hires to aim for at different times of year.

 To help define your hiring goals, ask yourself these questions: